 }

-let r: f32 = rng.gen(); // uniform [0, 1)
+let r: f32 = rng.gen(); // uniform in [0, 1)

 let mut cum = 0.0;